roytang/blog/content/quotes/sig.md

 ---

-I&#x27;ve been dreaming for so long
+I've been dreaming for so long

 To see you smile right back at me

 From where you are

-I&#x27;ve been wishing for so long
+I've been wishing for so long

 To see you smile right back at me

-Like I&#x27;m somebody special
+Like I'm somebody special

 ---